Our Training Facility

-Assistant Coach – Jeremy Schlafstein
+Assistant Coach – Rob Roman

 Head of School – Tony Korson

-Tony grew up loving, and playing sports.
+Tony grew up loving and playing sports.
 His first memory of competitive sports was a 10U club soccer team, he wasn’t the worst player, but definitely bottom third on the team.
 Fast forward eight years (and a sport change later) there were a dozen division 1 players including the Maryland Gatorade State Player on that squad.
-He was a late bloomer, Tony did not have any scholarship offers for baseball until late June, after he already graduated high school.
+He was a late bloomer, Tony did not have any scholarship offers for baseball until late June after he already graduated high school.
 He accepted an offer to play baseball at UMBC, and transferred to Florida Gulf Coast University after his first year in college.
 To read more, click here.

 Director of Admissions & Financial Aid – Evan Sirkey